 - Take care of yourself.
 Develop a routine which includes at least seven hours of sleep per night, thirty minutes of exercise a day, and a balanced and healthy diet.
 You will be supporting both your emotional state and your immune system by simply making good lifestyle choices.

-Anthem Home Care is always here to partner with you in providing trusted, dependable elderly care in Corpus Christi and surrounding communities.
+Anthem Home Care, Ingleside senior living experts, is always here to partner with you in providing trusted, dependable elderly care services.
 Our home care services are provided within the safety and comfort of home, helping senior loved ones improve emotional, physical, and social wellbeing.
-Whether the need is for just a couple hours every week of respite care to allow family caregivers to rest and recharge, or as much time as needed, up through and including full-time care, call us at 361-643-2323 and let us know how our elderly care in Corpus Christi and the surrounding areas can help.
+Whether the need is for just a couple hours every week of respite care to allow family caregivers to rest and recharge, or as much time as needed, up through and including full-time care, call us at 361-643-2323 and let us know how our senior care in Ingleside and the surrounding areas can help.